Code-Institute-Submissions/ksagep-Second-milestone-project-Quiz_JuneResub/README.md

 For link to this website click [Here](https://ksagep.github.io/Second-milestone-project-Quiz/).

-Design has been focused to *Desktop first* and *Responsive* but this quiz is also working on mobile phones.
+Design has been focused to *Desktop, Laptop, Tablet first* and *Responsive* but this quiz is also working on mobile phones (sometimes rotate it).

 ![My Image](assets/images/am-i-responsive.jpg)